stevemar/watson-discovery-news-search/README.md

 ## Backend Server

 Backend server is responsible for server side rendering of the views to be displayed on the browser.
-It is servers as an API server where the API endpoint hits Watson Natural Language Understanding service first to make sense of the search query and then forwards the category/taxonomy extract from the search query to the Watson Discovery News service to get the most relevant news stories.
+It is servers as an API server where the API endpoint hits Watson Discovery News service to get the most relevant news stories.

 This backend is written using express and uses express-react-views engine to render views written using React.